-During 2016, Brett Kelly‘s conducting appearances have included the ADELAIDE SYMPHONY‘s performances of THE COMPOSER IS DEAD at the ADELAIDE CABARET FESTIVAL, performances he also gives with the TASMANIAN SYMPHONY ORCHESTRA, the MELBOURNE SYMPHONY ORCHESTRA‘s CLASSIC KIDS series of concerts, its regional touring concerts and its support of the DORCAS McCLEAN VIOLIN COMPETITION.
+During 2016, Brett Kelly‘s appearances included the ADELAIDE SYMPHONY‘s performances of THE COMPOSER IS DEAD at the ADELAIDE CABARET FESTIVAL, performances he also gave with the TASMANIAN SYMPHONY ORCHESTRA, the MELBOURNE SYMPHONY ORCHESTRA‘s CLASSIC KIDS series of concerts, its regional touring concerts and its support of the DORCAS McCLEAN VIOLIN COMPETITION.

-In 2017 he will conduct the AUSTRALIAN YOUTH ORCHESTRA‘s YOUNG SYMPHONISTS program, returns to conduct THE COMPOSER IS DEAD, with the MELBOURNE SYMPHONY ORCHESTRA and conducts two series of concerts for young audiences, including Britten’s THE YOUNG PERSON’S GUIDE TO THE ORCHESTRA for the QUEENSLAND SYMPHONY ORCHESTRA.
+In 2017 he conducted the AUSTRALIAN YOUTH ORCHESTRA‘s YOUNG SYMPHONISTS program, returned to conduct THE COMPOSER IS DEAD, with the MELBOURNE SYMPHONY ORCHESTRA and two series of concerts for young audiences, including Britten’s THE YOUNG PERSON’S GUIDE TO THE ORCHESTRA for the QUEENSLAND SYMPHONY ORCHESTRA.

 Do not copy or reproduce.
 This material is provided for information only and is not intended for use as biographical material in performance programs and publicity materials.
 To arrange to receive program-ready biographical material suited to particular word-length and style requirements, please contact email@example.com